Frequently Asked Questions

 When will you start charging admission?

-The Dawes Arboretum will begin charging admission fees to non-members on April 15, 2019.
+The Dawes Arboretum began charging admission fees to non-members on April 15, 2019.

 What will admission cost?

-Arboretum admission will be $10 for adults and $5 for children ages 5 -15.
+Arboretum admission is $10 for adults and $5 for children ages 5 -15.
 Children younger than 5 will be admitted for free.

 Will there be a discount for seniors?